Photography and ultralight backpacking don’t exactly go well together.

 Body: Fujifilm X-T30 (13.4 oz/380 g, Amazon)

-Wide-angle lens: 10-24mm f4 (13.6 oz/385 g, Amazon)
+Wide-angle lens: Fujifilm 10-24mm f4 (13.6 oz/385 g, Amazon)

 Telephoto lens: 50-230mm f4.5-6.7 (13 oz/369 g, Amazon)

-Weight (1 camera + 2 lenses): 40 oz/1,134 g
+Weight (1 camera + mid-range + telephoto): 2 lbs 4 oz/1,034 g

 Carry/protection:

-Peak Design Capture camera clip V3 (3.1 oz/89 g, Amazon)
+Peak Design Capture camera clip V3 (3.1 oz/89 g, link)

-Chicken Tramper 1L Fanny Pack (2.5 oz/71 g, link)
+Chicken Tramper 1L Fanny Pack (4.6 oz/130 g, link)

 From Nikon to Fujifilm

-Before I switched to Fujifilm, I had a full-frame, DSLR (aka non-mirrorless) Nikon setup which weighed 5 pounds.
+Before I switched to Fujifilm, I had a full-frame, DSLR Nikon setup which weighed 5 pounds.
 Backpacking with my camera gear was a chore.
 I barely used my telephoto lens (the nearly 2 pound Nikon 70-200mm f4, in case you’re curious) while hiking because I had to take off my pack to access it.
 When I traveled in cities, I often left my camera in my hotel room because it was too heavy to walk all day with it.

 Now, my Fujifilm setup is 3 pounds.
 Fujifilm specializes in mirrorless, APS-C (crop-sensor) cameras.
 APS-C has a huge size and weight advantage over full-frame.
 Even though my Fujifilm kit would be outperformed by my old full-frame kit in low-light situations, the vast majority of the time, the photos are good enough.
 Any tradeoffs are far outweighed by my gear’s portability, which make me want to pick up my camera more and enjoy photography again.
 I have no regrets!